-Our Company must comply with both Canadian and Israeli tax laws, and Israeli tax considerations may make potential transactions difficult unappealing to us or to our shareholders, especially for those shareholders whose country of residence does not have a tax treaty with Israel, which exempts such shareholders from Israeli tax.
+Our Company must comply with both Canadian and Israeli tax laws, and our Subsidiaries are subject to other foreign laws and regulations, and Israeli tax considerations may make potential transactions difficult unappealing to us or to our shareholders, especially for those shareholders whose country of residence does not have a tax treaty with Israel, which exempts such shareholders from Israeli tax.
 With respect to mergers, Israeli tax law allows for tax deferral in certain circumstances, but makes the deferral contingent on the fulfillment of a number of conditions, including, in some cases, a holding period of two years from the date of the transaction, during which sales and dispositions of shares of the participating companies are subject to certain restrictions.
 Moreover, with respect to certain share swap transactions, the tax deferral is limited in time, and when such time expires, the tax becomes payable even if no disposition of the shares has occurred.
 In order to benefit from the tax deferral, a pre-ruling from the Israel Tax Authority might be required.